-Conserve and Manage Forest Habitat
+Conserve and Manage Forest Habitats

-Mixed hardwood and conifer forests make up over half of George Washington Planning Region (approximately 494,035 acres or 54 percent of the planning region) and are important for a broad range of species (Anderson et al. 2013).
-Within this forest type the majority of the trees are mature.
+Mixed hardwood and conifer forests make up over half of the Region 2000 Planning Region and are important for a broad range of species (Table 4).
 Young forest habitat can be loosely defined as referring to areas dominated by woody seedlings and saplings (Oehler et al. 2006).
-Previously, young forests may have been referred to as an early successional habitat for eastern portions of North America.
+Previously, young forests were often referred to as an early successional habitat for eastern portions of North America.
+The young forest component (age class) in most of the forests within the planning region is lacking, which will impact the tree species present within these forests in the future.
 Lack of young forest habitat has detrimental effects on the wildlife species that depend on this forest stage for survival.
-Mixed hardwood and conifer forests help protect water resources within the region and provide habitats for a variety of priority SGCN species, including the common rainbow snake, Eastern whip-poor-will, Kentucky warbler, yellow-billed cuckoo, among others.
+These forests help protect water resources within the region and provide habitat for species such as the mole salamander, Peaks of Otter salamander, and Southeastern crowned snake, among others.